-- 1. Effective September 1, 2015, employees shall be granted four (4) days of personal leave annually.
+- 1. Employees shall be granted four (4) days of personal leave annually.
 Such leave may not be accumulated.
 No reasonable request for such leave shall be denied.
 Specific reasons need not be given.
 Such leave must be requested in writing to the principal at least forty-eight (48) hours in advance except in an emergency. - 2.
 Unused personal leave shall be added to the accumulated sick leave at the end of the school year.